klaytn/klaytn-dex-frontend/docs/modules.md

 ## Environment Variables

-Some application parameters are defined as the environment variables via [`.env`](../.env).
-For more details consult the [deployment guide](./deploy.md#configuration-via-environment-variables).
+Some application parameters are defined as the environment variables via [`.env`](../.env). Сonsult the [deployment guide](./deploy.md#configuration-via-environment-variables) for more details.